-The main thread will wait for the spawned thread to finish and then run its for loop, so the output won’t be interleaved anymore:
+The main thread will wait for the spawned thread to finish and then run its for loop, so the output won’t be interleaved anymore, as shown here:

 hi number 1 from the spawned thread!

 hi number 2 from the spawned thread!